65294f/techne-300/README.md

 </p>

 Inspired by builds like Chris Borges' printed CNC.
 Using thin-walled prints with threaded rods and concrete to add weight and structure on a budget.
 The Techne-300 is a simple CNC mill primarily made of 3D printed and readily available parts.
-It is designed for consistent milling for prototyping, with a total cost between 350 and 500 dollars depending on where parts are sourced.
+It is designed for consistent milling for prototyping.

 <h4 align="center">
   BOM at the bottom of the README and